Guidance for Meeting Disclosure Requirements

 Earnings Cap

-The earnings that count towards the calculation of pensions is limited for some staff to a figure referred to as the “earnings cap” or “permitted maximum”.
-Where this is relevant, SPPA will calculate pensions on the basis of the earnings cap for 2023-24 of £181,200.
+The earnings that count towards the calculation of pensions are limited for some staff to a figure referred to as the “earnings cap” or “permitted maximum.”
+Where this is relevant, SPPA will calculate pensions based on the earnings cap for 2024-25 of £193,800.

 Pension

-The pension figures relate to the total benefits that the individual has accrued as a member of the pension scheme, not just their service in a senior capacity to which disclosure applies.
+The pension figures relate to the total benefits that the individual has gained as a member of the pension scheme, not just their service in a senior capacity to which disclosure applies.

 The figures include the value of any pension benefit in another scheme or arrangement which the member has transferred to the scheme.
-They also include any additional pension benefit accrued to the member as a result of their buying additional pension benefits at their own cost.
+They also include any additional pension benefit gained to the member because of their buying additional pension benefits at their own cost.

 Lump Sum